 Start in the Middle Section – The Original Eumundi Market.

 How to attack the market is personal choice but this is our tried and proven formula.

 Leave Eumundi Square shopping till the end of your visit and proceed directly to the Middle Section.

 We’ve arrived on Saturday at 7.45 a.m. so need coffee and possibly breakfast to sustain us.
 Coffee at Eumundi Coffee stall is a no-brainer and their raisin toast/coffee offer is good value.
-Some of us grab our coffee there and wander back to the Railway Refreshment Cafe to collect some date scones with jam and cream.
+Grab your coffee and wander back to the Railway Refreshment Cafe to grab a seat and some date scones with jam and cream.

 You will find Eumundi Coffee Stall on the pedestrian road connecting the Railway Building to Memorial Drive, the main street of Eumundi.

 A working railway ran through the market until 1988, but back then the markets were small – only 85 stalls.
 When the tracks were repositioned the Railway Building remained, only to burn down in 1991.
 It was rebuilt using the original plans on the same site and houses market refreshments stalls today.
 The railways sleepers stayed on site, finding new life as retaining walls.